JavaScript Hoisting and Temporal Dead Zone (TDZ)

 x = 1

 This is not at all what happens.
-Back when we talked about Execution Context, we discussed a javascript program is processed in two phases: compilation/parsing and execution.
+Back when we talked about execution context, we discussed a JavaScript program is processed in two phases: compilation and execution.

-In the compilation phase the scopes are determined and variables are registered to their respective scopes, this creates an AST or Abstract Syntax Tree but none of the scopes are actually created until runtime.
+In the compilation phase the scopes are determined and variables are registered to their respective scopes, this creates an Abstract Syntax Tree or AST, but none of the scopes are actually created until runtime.

 We can use an example to make this a bit more clear.